open-contracting/ocds-index/docs/index.rst

 2. Crawl
 ~~~~~~~~

-Once the HTML files are built, this tool crawls the files and extracts the documents to index.
-This work is performed by the :ref:`sphinx` or :ref:`extension-explorer` command, producing a JSON file for the next step.
+Once the HTML files are built, the :ref:`sphinx` or :ref:`extension-explorer` command crawls the files and extracts the documents to index, producing a JSON file for the next step.

 An HTML file can contain one or more documents.
 Heading elements, like ``<h1>``, typically mark the start of a new document.
 A document follows this format:

 url
   The remote URL of the document, which might include a fragment identifier.
-The tool is provided the base URL of the website whose files are crawled, so that the tool can construct the remote URL of document.
+The command is provided the base URL of the website whose files are crawled, so that it can construct the remote URL of document.
 For example, a base URL of:

   .. code-block:: none